researchmm/CKDN/README.md

 >1. put degraded images into 'data_folder/degraded' and restored images into 'data_folder/restored' (with the same file name).
 >2. run: bash predict_score.sh

+## Credits

+This code is based on [pytorch-image-models](https://github.com/rwightman/pytorch-image-models)

 ## Citation